 I have received some e-mail messages from some students who have interests in the position of research student and/or graduate student in our group.
-From the communications with those students, I have been aware that some basic things should be shown on our website.
-This document is written for such purpose.
+From communications with those students, I have been aware that some basic things should be shown on our website.
+This document is written for such a purpose.

 Some details for the admission are available here.